jgatka/100-days-of-code/log.md

 **Today's Progress:** Today I spoke on the phone with a developer that I used to work with for about an hour.
 I told him my goals, what I want to learn,what kind of projects I want to build once I'm proficient enough.
 Over the past 9 days I've written bash scripts at work to help me query information I needed.
 Tonight after my phone call I completed 2 more CSS exercises.
 I'm now 50% complete with the CSS portion of the freecodecamp curriculum.
 I learned how to use clockwise notation to adjust all four sides of an object (top, right, bottom, left).
 I also learned how to copy and paste in vim using V,y,p. :)

-**Thoughts** I did not know that you could use clockwise notation to adjust all four sides of an object in a single line.
+**Thoughts:** I did not know that you could use clockwise notation to adjust all four sides of an object in a single line.
 As painful as it is to start this journey at the beginning (I studied HTML/CSS in the myspace.com era...yeah...I'm that old), I'm glad that I'm doing it this way.
 I'm picking up bits and pieces of stuff that I missed along the way.
 It's the slow and steady way but I'm hoping it's the way that wins the race.

 **Link(s) to work:**
 * [My profile on freecodecamp.org](https://freecodecamp.org/jgatka)